michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Data_Visualization.md

 1. Open these datasets in Excel.
 2. Answer your two cloze statements.
 3. Create one plot just using Excel's defaults where a user could find the answer.
-  1. If you have never used Excel's graph making tools, we will make one of the following three together.
+  1. If you have never used Excel's graph making tools, we will make the first and third of these together.
+  2. If you have used Excel's graph making tools, make 1-2 graphs to illustrate your cloze statements.

 ![chart](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/top5growth.png)
 ![chart](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/top5percent.png)